 The Best Pumpkin Patch in Washington

 The holidays are just around the corner, so it’s time to start researching where to get your fix of pumpkins, treats, and farm activities.
-Here are some of Washington state’s best pumpkin patches to get your fall festivities underway.
+The Fun Stuff WA made a list of the pumpkin patch recommendations in Washington!
+Get all your festivities underway.

 1. Bi-Zi Farms